nikessl/Airbnb-Seattle-Data-Analysis/README.md

 The questions addressed in this analysis are:
 1. In which season do prices in Seattle climax?
 2. Which areas of the city are most affected by the price spike?
-3. Which attributes are the most important to predict prices?
+3. Which attributes have the biggest impact on prices?

 ### Results
 The main results of the analysis are: